Phakic IOLs (Implantable Lenses)

 An instrument called a lid speculum is used to keep your eyelids open and a tiny incision is made in the cornea.
 The incision length for a Verisyse lens is around 6 mm; the Visian ICL incision is as little as 3.2 mm due to the flexible and foldable material of the lens.

 The Visian ICL is positioned in the posterior chamber of the eye behind the iris and pupil and in front of your natural lens.
 Once inserted, the artificial lens unfolds to its full width and typically does not require any stitches.
-An eye shield is then placed over your eye which needs to be worn for a day or two after the procedure.
+An eye shield is then placed over your eye and needs to be worn for a day or two after the procedure.

 After.
 Most people notice improved vision immediately following the phakic IOL procedure, but vision may be hazy or blurry with an increased sensitivity to light for the first few days.
 For some people, it can take two to four weeks for their vision to stabilize.

-There typically is minimal discomfort after phakic IOL surgery but you may have a mild scratching sensation, like something is in your eye.
+There typically is minimal discomfort after phakic IOL surgery, but you may have a mild scratching sensation, like something is in your eye.
 If required, your doctor can prescribe medication to make you more comfortable during the first few days following surgery.

 You will need to return for a follow-up visit with your doctor the next day.
 It's essential that you follow your eye surgeon's post-operative instructions carefully and attend frequent check-ups to help avoid any complications.